jinhwankim6557/fork-issuer-server/docs/admin/OpenDID_IssuerAdmin_Operation_Guide.md

 | **VC Schema** | VC schema that was issued |
 | **Status** | VC status (`ACTIVE`, `REVOKE`, etc.) |
 | **Created At / Updated At** | Creation and modification time |

-> Currently only viewing is possible, and functions such as status changes may be added in the future.

 ## 3.7.
 Admin Management